Why Medicare for Dummies?

-- If you went with a MAPD plan you should check the plan each year to be sure that it still meets your needs.
-If not, you can change during open enrollment period for the next calendar year.
+- If you went with an MAPD plan you should check the plan each year to be sure that it still meets your needs.
+If not, you can change during an open enrollment period for the next calendar year.

 If you would like assistance with choosing either a Medicare Advantage Plan or Medicare Supplement Insurance, feel free to give us a call at 866-445-6683.